We offer a comprehensive and competitive employment package to ensure you benefit from the work you do here with us.

 You additionally have the option to receive added benefits, including ill health benefits, a tax free lump sum and death-in-service benefits for your family.

 The NHS pension scheme is guaranteed by the government and protected against inflation.
+Find more information on the Business Services Authority website

 Once you do retire, the NHS Retirement Fellowship runs regular activities for NHS retirees in local areas and is open to you and your partner to join.

-You may be entitled to up to six months at full pay and six months at half pay, depending on your length of service.
+If a member of staff cannot come to work due to ill health, they may be entitled to up to six months at full pay and six months at half pay, depending on length of service.
+Entitlements to occupational sick pay are set out in section 14 of the Agenda for Change handbook.

 Salary exchange is when you exchange part of your monthly salary for a benefit and could save you money.